-1 Cost-Based Non-Utility Agreement remains unchanged since the issuance of Order 707, 2 except to reflect the dissolution of non-utility companies that were at one time a party.
-3 No new companies have been added to that Cost-Based Non-Utility Agreement since 4 Order 707.
-5 Q. PLEASE EXPLAIN HOW SERVICES BETWEEN DUKE ENERGY INDIANA 6 AND ITS AFFILIATES THAT ARE NOT COVERED BY THE 7 AFOREMENTIONED SERVICE AGREEMENTS ARE PRICED?
-8 A. Non-covered services, as well as non-utility affiliates that are not a party to the Cost- 9 based Non-Utility Service Agreement, must follow Indiana's stricter asymmetric pricing 10 for any transaction with Duke Energy Indiana.
-11 D. The Asset Transfer Agreements 12 Q. PLEASE EXPLAIN AND DESCRIBE THE ASSET TRANSFER AGREEMENTS.
-13 A. Duke Energy Indiana has two Asset Transfer Agreements: the Non-Utility Asset 14 Transfer Agreement and the Intercompany Asset Transfer Agreement.
-These agreements 15 permit the transfer of assets between and among Duke Energy Indiana and its regulated 16 utility affiliates as well as among the non-utility affiliates, excluding commodities, at the 17 transferring company's fully-allocated cost, subject to certain limitations.
-These 18 agreements were most recently approved by the Commission September 1, 2016, to 19 reflect the addition of Piedmont.
-Copies of these agreements are included as Petitioner's 20 Exhibits 16-E (JRS) and 16-F (JRS).
+1 not grandfathered as parties under the Cost-Based Non-Utility Service Agreement.
+The 2 Cost-Based Non-Utility Service Agreement remains unchanged since the issuance of 3 Order 707, except to reflect the dissolution of non-utility companies that were at one time 4 a party.
+No new companies have been added to that Cost-Based Non-Utility Agreement 5 since Order 707.
+6 Q. PLEASE EXPLAIN HOW SERVICES BETWEEN DUKE ENERGY INDIANA 7 AND ITS AFFILIATES THAT ARE NOT COVERED BY THE 8 AFOREMENTIONED SERVICE AGREEMENTS ARE PRICED.
+9 A. Non-covered services, as well as non-utility affiliates that are not a party to the Cost- 10 based Non-Utility Service Agreement, must follow the stricter asymmetric pricing for 11 any transaction with Duke Energy Indiana.
+12 D. The Asset Transfer Agreements 13 Q. PLEASE EXPLAIN AND DESCRIBE THE ASSET TRANSFER AGREEMENTS.
+14 A. Duke Energy Indiana has two Asset Transfer Agreements: the Non-Utility Asset Transfer 15 Agreement and the Intercompany Asset Transfer Agreement.
+These agreements permit 16 the transfer of assets between and among Duke Energy Indiana and its regulated utility 17 affiliates as well as among the non-utility affiliates, excluding commodities, at the 18 transferring company's fully-allocated cost, subject to certain limitations.
+These 19 agreements were most recently filed with the Commission September 1, 2016, to reflect 20 the addition of Piedmont.
+Copies of these agreements are included as Attachments 14-E 21 (REB) and 14-F (REB).

 1 III.
-COST ALLOCATIONS 2 A. Overview of Cost Allocations 3 Q. PLEASE DESCRIBE WHAT IS MEANT BY THE TERM "COST".
-4 A. "Cost", as used in the Service Company Utility Service Agreement and Non-Utility 5 Service Agreement, means fully embedded cost, which is the sum of: (1) direct costs; (2) 6 indirect costs; and (3) cost of capital.
+COST ALLOCATIONS 2 A. Overview of Cost Allocations 3 Q. PLEASE DESCRIBE WHAT IS MEANT BY THE TERM "COST."
+4 A. "Cost," as used in the Service Company Utility Service Agreement and Non-Utility 5 Service Agreement, means fully embedded cost, which is the sum of: (1) direct costs; (2) 6 indirect costs; and (3) cost of capital.
 Direct costs include labor, material and the 7 expenses incurred specifically for a particular service and any associated loadings.
 8 Indirect costs include labor, material and other expenses, and any associated loadings that 9 cannot be directly identified with any particular service.
-Indirect costs include, but are 10 not limited to, overhead costs, administrative support costs, and taxes.
+Indirect costs include, but are no 10 limited to, overhead costs, administrative support costs, and taxes.
 Cost of capital 11 represents financing costs, including, but not limited to, interest on debt and a fair return 12 on equity to shareholders.
-13 Q. PLEASE DESCRIBE THE COST ALLOCATIONS THAT AFFECT DUKE 14 ENERGY INDIANA AND ITS AFFILIATES?
-15 A. In general, there are three primary categories of cost allocations that affect Duke Energy 16 Indiana and its affiliates: (1) cost allocations from DEBS; (2) cost allocations for goods 17 and services provided between and among Duke Energy Indiana and its sister regulated 18 utilities; and Loadings for various costs pools that are applied to labor, materials, 19 contracts and vehicles depending on the type of cost.
-20 Duke Energy Indiana also provides various services and goods to and receives 21 various services and goods from its regulated and nonregulated affiliates as set forth in 22 various service agreements I previously described.
+13 Q. PLEASE DESCRIBE THE COST ALLOCATIONS THAT AFFECT DUKE 14 ENERGY INDIANA AND ITS AFFILIATES.
+15 A. In general, there are three primary categories of cost allocations that affect Duke Energy 16 Indiana and its affiliates: (1) cost allocations from DEBS; (2) cost allocations for goods 17 and services provided between and among Duke Energy Indiana and its sister regulated 18 utilities; and (3) loadings for various costs pools that are applied to labor, materials, 19 contracts and vehicles depending on the type of cost.
+20 Duke Energy Indiana also provides various services and goods to, and receives 21 various services and goods from, its regulated and nonregulated affiliates as set forth in 22 various service agreements I previously described.